 Have you ever wanted to hike or run the Pacific Crest Trail?
 Then we have the race for you!
 The virtual RUN the PCT takes place over three months and you can choose between running the whole thing or just picking a state to run (California, Washington, or Oregon).
 You can form a team or take it on solo.

 The Pacific Crest trail starts at the US/Mexico border and goes north to the US/Canada border, passing through California, Oregon, and Washington states.
+You will be running wherever you are; on the PCT, near the PCT, nowhere near the PCT, really really far from the PCT.
+You are completing the distance from anywhere.
 This race has four categories/distances to choose from:

 There are no transfers to other runners, and no credits or refunds are given if you decide you cannot run the race.

 You can now participate on more than one team or in multiple categories!
 Say you are already running the Oregon distance solo, and now you want to join a team that is doing the Entire distance.
 You can!
 And you can use the same run for both categories.
 Or maybe you finish your category before the race is officially over and you want to sign up to do a different category so you can keep motivated to run.
 You can!

 If you want to register for multiple categories simultaneously or sequentially, you will click the Register button and sign up again, like normal.
 You will pay the registration fee a second time.